Swatigupta4500/1st-Project/README.md

 # 1st-Project
-This is my 1st project on git
+This is my 1st project on git<br>
+Author: Swati Gupta